Montana Genealogy Resources

 People working on genealogy know that they have to be creative and investigate every source possible to track people down.
 Property records can be a handy source of information, as well as registered historic places.
 The Portal has a selection of copies of historic register files, which often list owner names and histories of the building.

 Historical Neighborhoods of Missoula

 Montana in the National Register of Historic Places

 Montana's African American Heritage Places

-Livestock brands are a very popular topic on the MMP site, used by visitors every day.
+Livestock brands are a very popular topic on the Portal, used by visitors every day.
 Thanks to the Montana Historical Society, we have over 100 years of brands available to search and view.
 As each brand is unique and distinct, and is associated with a person or ranch at any given time in history, it is possible to track people through the brand records.